-This workbook has been developed for use with teenagers who experienced one or more traumatic events.
+This workbook has been developed for use with children ages six to fourteen who have experienced one or more traumatic events.
 The activities in the workbook correspond to the treatment components of the Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) model, which was developed by Judith Cohen, Anthony Mannarino, and Esther Deblinger (Cohen, Mannarino, & Deblinger, 2006).
 The intended use of the workbook is by master's level mental health professionals who have also had training in TF-CBT and have read the manual on TF-CBT (cited above).

-The workbook was created as a supplemental resource to assist therapists as they work through each component of the TF-CBT model with their clients.
+The workbook was created as a supplemental resource to assist therapists as they work through each component of the TF-CBT model with their child clients.
 This workbook is one of the many resources that therapists can use in implementing TF-CBT, and the manual cited above provides and extensive list of books, activities, and other therapeutic aids.
-The workbook intends to provide a helpful framework to cover each component of TF-CBT, but other resources and activities should also be utilized as clinically indicated (i.e., role plays, movement therapy, audio relaxation exercises, therapeutic board games, music, etc).
+The workbook intends to provide a helpful framework to cover each component of TF-CBT, but other resources and activities should also be utilized as clinically indicated (i.e. play therapy, role plays, movement therapy, audio relaxation exercises, therapeutic board games, etc).
 Get creative!
 As always, clinical judgment takes precedence.
-Some of the activities included in the workbook may not be appropriate for all teens, and flexibility needs to be balanced with fidelity to the treatment model.
+Some of the activities included in the workbook may not be appropriate for all children, and flexibility needs to be balanced with fidelity to the treatment model.

 The workbook activities were developed for implementing the PRACTICE components of the TF-CBT model: Psycho-education, Relaxation, Affective regulation and modulation, Cognitive coping and processing, Trauma narrative and cognitive processing of the traumatic experience(s), In vivo mastery of trauma reminders, Conjoint sessions, and Enhancing future safety and development.
-The teen and parent will initially need some orientation to TF-CBT, and issues of confidentiality and sharing of the teen's work need to be discussed from the outset.
-The workbook can be completed over the course of 12-20 weeks, depending on the length of each session and the individual circumstances of the teen and family.
-Keep in mind that some traumatized adolescents may require other types of treatment before, during, or after TF-CBT.
+The child and parent will initially need some orientation to TF-CBT, and issues of confidentiality and sharing of the child's work need to be discussed from the outset.
+The workbook can be completed over the course of 12-20 weeks, depending on the length of each session and the age/attention span of the child.
+Keep in mind that some traumatized children may require other types of treatment before, during, or after TF-CBT.
 The workbook activities correspond to the components of the TF-CBT model as follows:

-Orientation to Therapy and TF-CBT, Engagement Pages 5-7 Psycho-education on Trauma and Reactions to Trauma Pages 8-9 Relaxation, Progressive Muscle Relaxation, Deep Breathing Pages 10-12 Positive Imagery Page 13 Feelings Identification Pages 14-16 Feelings Ratings and Affect Modulation Pages 17-19 Thought Stopping Page 20 Cognitive Processing Pages 21-24 Creating the Trauma Narrative Pages 25-27 Processing the Traumatic Experience(s) Page 28
+Orientation to Therapy and TF-CBT, Engagement Pages 1-3

+Psycho-education on Trauma and Reactions to Trauma Pages 4-5

+Relaxation, Progressive Muscle Relaxation, Deep Breathing Pages 6-8

+Positive Imagery Page 9

+Feelings Identification Pages 10-12

+Feelings Ratings and Affect Modulation Pages 13-15

+Thought Stopping Page 16

+Cognitive Processing Pages 17-20

+Creating the Trauma Narrative Pages 21-23

+Processing the Traumatic Experience(s) Page 24

+In Vivo Mastery of Trauma Reminders Page 25